 Things that happen only annually or semi-annually can be tough to remember.
 All too often, important tasks or payments get missed, adding to the stress.

 Use your computer’s calendar to set up reminders for things like tax payments, to-do lists, car registration renewal, and semi-annual payments like insurance.
 You can even set up reminders for smaller items like returning library books or taking medication.
+Or check out our extensive list of planners.

 8. Consider Giving Up Multitasking